 Apart from implementing cybersecurity solutions, you should also be sure that the physical aspect of your remote working situation is secure.
 For example, you should lock your home office or activate the alarm during the time you are not home for extra protection.
 This way, you will be protecting technological equipment and important data from possible burglaries.
 In an ideal world, you have your own office space.
 This means that you can lock your office when you finish work.
 By doing this, your home office will be safe.
 Especially if you have children that tend to play all around the house and possibly unintentionally damage something.

 The right cybersecurity solutions for your team

 Data security best practices paired with the right software for your business can protect all the unique elements that make up your team.
-So, your devices, your online activity and by extension the operations that your team runs should not be left to fall prey to intrusive eyes or harmful malware.
+So, your devices, your online activity, and by extension the operations that your team runs should not be left to fall prey to intrusive eyes or harmful malware.
 The best cybersecurity advice is to find the tools that match your business needs.
 Then, you should monitor processes and online activity frequently.
 Plus, never ignore the importance of password protection.

 All these actions will build your emergency security WFH plan.
-Of course, as you learn more about the invasive forces that lurk in the cyberworld, you will be asked to face new cybersecurity challenges and fight to make your business stealthier as ever.
+Of course, as you learn more about the invasive forces that lurk in the cyberworld, you will be asked to face new cybersecurity challenges and fight to make your business stealthier than ever.